Jump to a Member’s Biography:

 - ‘Reading Edmund Gosse’s Father and Son (1907) through a Dickensian Lens’.
 Dickens Quarterly 33: 3 (Sept 2016), pp.223-243.

 Anne-Louise Russell is an AHRC funded PhD student at Anglia Ruskin University in Cambridge, where she also gained her BA (Hons) and MA in English Literature.
-Her research project examines the unique moment between 1872 and 1876 when four literary magazines were edited by female sensation novelists: Mary Elizabeth Braddon, Ellen Wood, Florence Marryat and Charlotte Riddell.
+Her research project examines the unique moment between 1872 and 1876 when three literary magazines were edited by female sensation novelists: Mary Elizabeth Braddon, Ellen Wood and Florence Marryat.
 She investigates how these author-editors responded to cultural change and legislative events, and how they contributed to agitation for social reform.

 - “Taken at the Flood” on The Literary Encyclopedia.
 Published 02 April 2015.